louisconnoni/Freedom/README.md

 | Receiver | Receives transmitter signal, outputs to ESCs | FlySky FS-iA6B 6CH Receiver | <img src="assets/Screenshot 2026-08-14 005118.png" width="80" /> |

 ## Design & CAD
-The weapon system went through multiple design iterations in SolidWorks before being finalized for machining.
-As Weapon Systems Design Lead, this design work, and the machining that followed, was my primary responsibility on the team.
-Design iterations were mainly focused on maximizing damage dealt, reliability, and weight.
-Throughout this process, I worked closely with the chassis team to make sure the weapon would mount correctly, function as intended within the chassis geometry, and stay within the robot's overall weight budget.
+The frame system went through multiple design iterations in SolidWorks before being finalized for machining.
+As Frame Systems Design Lead, this design work, and the machining that followed, was my primary responsibility on the team.
+Design iterations were mainly focused on maneuverability, deflecting oponents weapons, handling weapon vibration, and weight.
+Throughout this process, I worked closely with the weapons team to make sure the weapon would mount correctly, function as intended within the chassis geometry, and stay within the robot's overall weight budget.

 ### Weapon
 <img src="assets/Screenshot 2026-08-12 220451.png" width="56%" />